It’s been a busy few weeks in FOSS land. A number of well-known software projects have seen new releases, including those rounded up in this recap!

-We’ll start with a biggie: a distro beta release!
-Bug hunters and app developers alike can go go hands on with a beta build of elementary OS 6, the distro’s next major release.
+One major distro beta release not enough?
+Have another as bug hunters and app developers alike can go go hands on with a beta build of elementary OS 6, the distro’s next major release.

 This update is based on Ubuntu 20.04 LTS and comes with a number of modest improvements to the Pantheon desktop environment plus updates its associated software stack.
 There’s also as out-of-the-box Flatpak app support, and a new system installer.